 The tree of life is expressed in Friulian as l’arbul de vite, which translates literally as the tree of the life.
 The tree of the knowledge of good and evil is expressed as l’arbul de cognossince dal ben e dal mâl.
 The Friulian word for knowledge is a feminine one: la cognossince, which you will have deduced from the use of de before it.
 Il ben is that which is good; il mâl is that which is evil.

-You can understand the expression saltâ fûr as meaning to flow out.
+The expression saltâ fûr means to come out; in the context of this verse, you can also understand it as meaning to flow out.
 In this verse, you read that un flum (river) flowed out of Eden: dal Eden.
 The expression saltâ fûr is found in this verse in its masculine, third-person singular, imperfet indicatîf form: al saltave fûr; this can be understood as it was flowing out.